 and for what you have written here about Sarajevo.”

-I wanted to write about the incredible spirit of the children who survived the 1,425 day Siege of Sarajevo; I had the words, but no photos from the war.
+I wanted to write about the incredible spirit of the children who survived the 1,425-day Siege of Sarajevo; I had the words, but no photos from the war.
 So I headed to my favorite source for fascinating photography, Wikimedia Commons, an online repository of free-use images.
 That’s where I discovered the powerful moments captured by Christian’s keen eye.
 Although I was unfamiliar with his work, I was amazed by his talent.
-I used three of his compelling photos of Sarajevo’s children to tell the story.
+I used four of his compelling photos of Sarajevo’s children to tell the story.

 It turns out that Christian is a former London Ad Executive who decided to change his life.
 We’ve all read about top-level folks who ditch the rat race, quit their lucrative jobs, and trade their high-profile lives for anonymity in parts unknown.
 But not Christian.